GitauHarrison/notes/search/implement_elasticseach.md

 ## Configure Elasticsearch

-Like with other configurations, the connection URL for Elasticsearch is going to be sourced form an environemnt variable.
+Like with other configurations, the connection URL for Elasticsearch is going to be sourced from an environment variable.

 ```python
 # config.py: Configure Elasticsearch